 Monmouthshire County Council's Corporate Business Plan sets out the things we will be working on in the medium term.
-It provides direction and a sense of what will be important for the next four years, taking us up to the end of the political term in 2022, but many of the things we are doing are incredibly ambitious and are focused on the longer-term future of our county.
+It provides direction and a sense of what will be important, taking us up to the end of the political term in 2022, but many of the things we are doing are incredibly ambitious and are focused on the longer-term future of our county.
 It is not enough to keep our county and council going for now - we have to ensure it is continually growing for the future.
-The plan is our way of ensuring the council, its staff and elected members are focused on delivering what matters, and that we do this as efficiently and effectively as possible.
+The plan is our way of ensuring the council, its staff and elected members deliver what matters, and that we do this as efficiently and effectively as possible.
 The plan is also our way of ensuring that as a local stakeholder, you have a tool through which to assess our actions and hold us to account.

 We have huge drive and ambition for this place and there are some really significant improvements that we are committed to delivering.
 The issue is the council does not have the resources - in both financial and human terms - to deliver on all these things at the same time.
-This plan focuses on policy priorities that will deliver the Council's purpose and is aligned with the financial resources we have available as set out in the Medium Term Financial Plan which is incorporated within these pages.
+This plan focuses on policy priorities that will deliver the Council's purpose and is aligned with the financial resources we have available as set out in our Medium Term Financial Plan.

-Beyond the allocation of financial resources to priorities, this Plan will also set the context for how we will mobilise the wider assets and resources at our disposal.
-The funding we receive to run services may be declining, but we continue to see a growing countywide commitment to local social action, volunteering and the contribution of new ideas, time, efforts and energies.
+The mid-term refresh of the commitments in the Corporate Plan has ensured that the aspirations and activity set remain relevant, are deliverable with the resources we have available and reflect the things that are important to communities.
+Beyond the allocation of financial resources to priorities, this plan will also set the context for how we will mobilise the wider assets and resources at our disposal.
+The funding we receive to run services continues to be stretched, but we continue to see a growing countywide commitment to local social action, volunteering and the contribution of new ideas, time, efforts and energies.